CarolinaFernandez/CarolinaFernandez.github.io/_posts/2019-04-04-Java-REST-API-method-consume-produce-JSON.md

 ### Client side

-The client side is responsible for interfacing with the API to retrieve the data (`RestClient.java`).
-This data can be parsed in the same client (`UserController.java` and related validation in `UserValidator.java`) or in the rest of the software that uses the client to communicate with the core side.
+The client side is responsible for interfacing with the API to retrieve the data (<code>RestClient.java</code>).
+This data can be parsed in the same client (<code>UserController.java</code> and related validation in <code>UserValidator.java</code>) or in the rest of the software that uses the client to communicate with the core side.

 **RestClient.java**